entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Lu *et al*.
 (2012) defined the parasymphysial dental plate as the same of foremost coronoid of stem sarcopterygians and added the code: absent (2)

+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 95. Tooth row on parasymphysial dental plate: absent (0); present (1)

 > Swartz (2012), Character 17 (in part); Zhu *et al*.
 (2017), Character 95; Chen *et al*.
 (2018), Character 78 (in part); Cloutier *et al*.
 (2020), Character 95; Simões and Pierce (2021), Character 83; Clement *et al*.
 (2021), Character 95; Lu *et al*.
 (2012), Character 142; Choo *et al*.
 (2024), Character 95
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 96. Mesial parasymphysial foramen: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 67; Swartz (2012), Character 21; Zhu *et al*.
 (2017), Character 96;  Chen *et al*.
 (2018), Character 57; Cloutier *et al*.
 (2020), Character 96; Simões and Pierce (2021), Character 84; Clement *et al*.
 (2021), Character 96; Lu *et al*.
 (2012), Character 143; Long *et al*.
 (2006), Character 6; Choo *et al*.
 (2024), Character 96
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 97. Fangs of coronoids (*sensu stricto*): absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 70 (in part); Swartz (2012), Character 30 (in part), Character 44 (in part); Zhu *et al*.
 (2017), Character 97;  Chen *et al*.
 (2018), Character 68; Cloutier *et al*.
 (2020), Character 97; Simões and Pierce (2021), Character 85; Clement *et al*.
 (2021), Character 97; Lu *et al*.
 (2012), Character 146; Choo *et al*.
 (2024), Character 97
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 98. Marginal denticle band on coronoids: broad band, at least posteriorly (0); narrow band with 2-4 denticle rows (1); single tooth row or absent (2)

 > *ordered*; Swartz (2012), Character 38 (in part); Zhu *et al*.
 (2017), Character 98; Chen *et al*.
 (2018), Character 72 (in part); Cloutier *et al*.
 (2020), Character 98; Clement *et al*.
 (2021), Character 98; Lu *et al*.
 (2012), Character 147; Choo *et al*.
 (2024), Character 98
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 99. Coronoid proportions: posterior coronoid similar in length to, or shorter than middle coronoid (0); posterior coronoid significantly longer than middle coronoid (1)

 > Daeschler *et al*.
 (2006), Character 6; Swartz (2012), Character 34 (in part); Zhu *et al*.
 (2017), Character 99; Cloutier *et al*.
 (2020), Character 99; Clement *et al*.
 (2021), Character 99; Long *et al*.
 (2006), Character 13; Choo *et al*.
 (2024), Character 99
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 100. Number of fang pairs on posterior coronoid: two (0); one (1); none (2)